 Women’s Vans Old Skool vs Reebok Club C Sizing

-***I took over 20 Vans sizing photos for these Vans Old Skool shoes.
+***I took over 20 sizing photos for these Old Skool shoes.
 Click here to view the rest of my Vans Old Skool sizing photos for women.

 Vans Authentic fits true to size.
 This is different than other types of classic Vans (other classic types of Vans fit snug regarding length).
 Why are these shoes different?

-Vans Authentic shoes don’t have padding around the collar like the Vans Era, Vans Sk8, Vans Slip-On, and Vans Old Skool shoes.
+Vans Authentic shoes don’t have padding around the collar like the Era, Sk8, Slip-On, and Old Skool shoes.
 This creates more space inside the shoe, and a more true-to-size length.

 Here is a look at the Vans Authentic collar on my shoes:

-Still, like other types of Vans, the Vans Authentic does have a shallow toe box, so if you need extra space around your toes, you may need to adjust sizing.
-Here is a look at the toe box of my Vans Authentic compared to Nike Air Force 1:
+Still, like other types of Vans, the Authentic does have a shallow toe box, so if you need extra space around your toes, you may need to adjust sizing.
+Here is a look at the toe box of my Vans Authentic versus Nike Air Force 1:

 I ordered my normal sizing for Vans Authentic shoes and thought they fit comfortably.
 However, I would advise you to use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size:

-***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
-Click here to view this Vans sizing guide available at Vans.com (paid affiliate link takes you to Vans.com).
+***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a shoe size.
+Click here to view this Vans size guide and Vans size charts available at Vans.com (paid affiliate link takes you to Vans.com).

 Vans Authentic Sizing Photos for Men